dosire/google-api-adwords-ruby/Readme.txt

 Google adwords4r Library
 -------------------------

-Welcome to adwords4r: Bringing the delights of ruby programming to the AdWords world!
+Welcome to adwords4r: Bringing the delights of Ruby programming to the AdWords world!

 Documentation and comments are a work in progress.